Well, Just You Wait!: The Hare

 The Hare, commonly transliterated into English as Zayats (Заяц), is portrayed as a supposedly positive hero.
 He is less developed than the Wolf, and most of his actions are simply reactions to the Wolf's schemes.
 In later episodes, the role of the Hare becomes more active and developed, and he even manages to save the Wolf on several occasions.
 The Hare is portrayed as a percussionist in a number of episodes.
 The character was originally voiced by Klara Rumyanova.

-The Hare is often mistaken as a female due to his appearance and voice; however, the Hare's gender is never explicitly indicated.
-The Russian word for hare, заяц (zayats), is of masculine gender; the female equivalent is зайчиха (zaychikha).
+The Hare is often mistaken as a female due to his appearance and voice; however, the Hare's sex is never explicitly indicated.
+The Russian word for hare, заяц (zayats), is of masculine gender.
+The female equivalent is зайчиха (zaychikha).

 The Hare is almost always seen wearing the same green T-shirt and dark green shorts, unlike the Wolf's ever-varying wardrobe.
-There are rare exceptions, however: in the prologue of Episode 8, he appears in an ice-skating outfit, and later on in the same episode, he is dressed with intentional absurdity as the grandfatherly Ded Moroz (Father Frost), the silliness of which is only heightened by the Wolf then appearing as his granddaughter, Snegurochka, also known as the Snow Maiden.
+There are rare exceptions, however: in the prologue of Episode 8, he appears in an ice-skating outfit, and later on in the same episode, he is dressed with intentional absurdity as the grandfatherly Ded Moroz (Grandfather Frost), the silliness of which is only heightened by the Wolf then appearing as his granddaughter, Snegurochka, also known as the Snow Maiden.

 The Wolf

 The Wolf, commonly transliterated into English as Volk (Волк), is initially portrayed as a hooligan who eagerly turns to vandalism, abuses minors, breaks laws, and is a smoker.
 His appearance was inspired by a person the director Vyacheslav Kotyonochkin saw on the street, specifically a man with long hair, a protruding belly, and a thick cigarette between his lips.
 The character was originally voiced by Anatoli Papanov.

 His most common line throughout the series when things are not going as he expected is "Nu, pogodi!"
 At the end of an episode (and at the end of the pre-title introduction), the Wolf usually exclaims the series' titular phrase, "Nu, Zayats...
 Nu, pogodi!" which translates as "Well, Hare...
 Well, just you wait!".

-In spite of his rough appearance, many of the Wolf's attempts to catch the Hare are often characterized by unexpected abilities on his part (including figure skating, ballet, gymnastics, and waltzing) for humorous contrast; he can also play the guitar very well and rides a powerful rocker motorbike.
+In spite of his rough appearance, many of the Wolf's attempts to catch the Hare are often characterized by unexpected abilities on his part (including figure skating, ballet, gymnastics, and waltzing) for humorous contrast.
+He can also play the guitar very well and rides a powerful rocker motorbike.
 In the first episode, while climbing a high building to catch the Hare, the Wolf whistles the popular mountaineer song, "A Song About a Friend" (a signature song of Vladimir Vysotsky).
 In spite of these talents, most of the Wolf's schemes eventually fail or turn against him.